Sastisfying App Security

 SAST can be applied manually or through the use of automated tools.

 Manual testing is done by a team of testers responsible for reviewing the code for known security vulnerabilities.
 Once vulnerabilities are found, they are reported to the development team to be solved.
-Manual testing includes several stages including:
+Manual testing includes several stages:

-1. Synchronization: This stage includes receiving from the developers the application, a complete explanation of what the application does, and how the application does it.
+1. Synchronization: This stage includes receiving the application from the developers and a complete explanation of what it does and how it does it.

 2. Review: In this stage, the testing team takes the source code and analyzes each line, method, class, and file for security vulnerabilities.

-3. Reporting: At this stage, false positives and irrelevant information are eliminated, finding reports are created and delivered to project leaders responsible for communicating with developers, who then mitigate or patch the vulnerabilities.
+3. Reporting: At this stage, false positives and irrelevant information are eliminated, and reports of findings are created and delivered to project leaders responsible for communicating with developers, who then mitigate or patch the vulnerabilities.

 Report of finding in manually test via Mitre.org

-Automated tools: There are many tools that allow us to automatically perform code analysis and provide reports of the vulnerabilities discovered during the scanning process.
-Because these tools are more flexible, they can be integrated with development environments that include Waterfall scenarios, Continuous Integration (CI/CD) environments, Agile/DevOps, source repositories, and even with other testing tools.
+Many tools allow us to perform automated code analysis and provide us with reports of the vulnerabilities discovered during scanning.
+These flexible tools can be integrated with different development environments, including Waterfall, continuous integration/continuous deployment (CI/CD), Agile/DevOps and repositories, and even with other testing tools.

 Get started with Fluid Attacks' Secure Code Review solution right now